blossm-network/toolbox/README.md

 #### On the write side:

-* __Event Stores__ - Deployed to log events with a shared schema.
+* __Event Store__ - Deployed to log events with a shared schema.
 Events that share a `root` refer to the same entity, and can be aggregated to determine the state of that entity at any point in time.
 Event Store's connect to a Collection in a MongoDB Atlas instance.

-* __Commands__ - Deployed to do a single-purpose job on-demand which has the oportunity to log events throughout it's execution.
+* __Command__ - Deployed to do a single-purpose job on-demand which has the oportunity to log events throughout it's execution.
 Commands can call other commands.

-* __Facts__ - Deployed to deliver some specic information about the state of the app.
+* __Fact__ - Deployed to deliver some specic information about the state of the app.

-* __Command Gateways__ - Deployed to permit access to a set of Commands under specified conditions.
+* __Command Gateway__ - Deployed to permit access to a set of Commands under specified conditions.

-* __Fact Gateways__ - Deployed to permit access to a set of Facts under specified conditions.
+* __Fact Gateway__ - Deployed to permit access to a set of Facts under specified conditions.

 #### On the read side:

-* __View Stores__ - Deployed to store denormalized data that is intended to be queried.
+* __View Store__ - Deployed to store denormalized data that is intended to be queried.
 Connects to a Collection in a MongoDB Atlas.

-* __Projections__ - Deployed to listen for Events and map their data to a View Store.
+* __Projection__ - Deployed to listen for Events and map their data to a View Store.
 If the projection is changed, it can be replayed on-demand using a CLI, which will update the View Store with the most recent mapping.

-* __View Gateways__ - Deployed to permit access to a set of View stores under specified conditions.
+* __View Gateway__ - Deployed to permit access to a set of View stores under specified conditions.

+### Write-side Procedure Organization

+Functionality is organized in 3 layers that help you organize your code:

+* __Domain__ - Each domain has one __Event Store__ and can have one __Command Gateway__ to allow external access to it's __Command__s.

+* __Services__ - Each service is made up of any number of interdependant __Domain__s, meaning the __Command__s from within a __Service__ can freely save events to any of it's __View Store__s. __Service's can also depend on other services unidirectionally.

+* __Network__ - Each network is made up of any number of __Services__ who's __Commands__ can call each other directly without a gateway.